Eeli172/Ohjelmisto/README.md

-Metropolia University of Applied Sciences, information and communication technology: software 1 course
+Metropolia University of Applied Sciences, information and communication technology: software 1 & 2